 You can later rank up to a Mayor, and then eventually, a King.
 As a King, you can change the Profession of a Villager, so that they can become Guards instead.

 Villagers aren’t immune to death.
-They can be killed in many of the ways regular Villages can, like through hostile mobs, accidents and Raids.
-When a Villager dies, they’ll be buried in the Graveyard, so make sure there’s always empty plots available.
+They can be killed in many of the ways regular Villages can, like through hostile mobs, accidents, and Raids.
+When a Villager dies, they’ll be buried in the Graveyard, so make sure there are always empty plots available.